Breathing Problems Solved

 - Over-feeding of children by parents

-- Mouth breathing parents
+– Mouth-breathing parents

-Sick boy with mouth breathingMouth breathing route in toddlers, babies, infants, and children can also intensify the development of any chronic pathology, including obesity, cancer, diabetes, asthma, heart disease, and many other conditions.
-Hence, oral breathing promotes "adult" diseases in children.
-Breathing training is vital in order to experience all benefits of breathing normalization and nose breathing, and stop mouth breathing during day time, sleep, play, and at all other times.
+Hence, oral breathing promotes “adult” diseases in children.
+Breathing training is vital in order to experience all benefits of breathing normalization and nose breathing, and stop mouth breathing during the daytime, sleep, play, and at all other times.

-The main requirement for success in dealing with young mouth breathers, while using the Buteyko breathing method, is nose breathing parents and care-takers who also understood and learned the Buteyko method and applied its techniques on themselves.
-Only then kids can learn or rather copy their parents habits in relation to, for example, mouth taping during sleep, physical exercise with nose breathing only, and use other beneficial techniques and habits to increase body oxygen and improve health.
+Sick boy with mouth breathing The main requirement for success in dealing with young mouth breathers, while using the Buteyko breathing method, is nose breathing parents and caretakers who also understood and learned the Buteyko method and applied its techniques on themselves.

-For further education, see the medical research article "Using the Buteyko Breathing Method For Children" (translation from Russian) written by Dr. Natalia Lapa, MD.
-The paper is provided below.
-She was trained as a Buteyko breathing practitioner by Dr. Konstantin Buteyko.
-The paper was published in the book "Buteyko method.
-Its application in medical practice", ed. by K. P. Buteyko, 2nd ed., 1991, p.
+Dr. Lapa was trained as a Buteyko breathing practitioner by Dr. Konstantin Buteyko himself.
+The paper was published in the book “Buteyko method.
+Its application in medical practice”, ed. by K. P. Buteyko, 2nd ed., 1991, p.
 57-62, Titul, Odessa, USSR.

 Related web pages: